-The flowing halves of the TaiChi symbol (Taiji Tu) depict the two basic creative energies of Yin and Yang.
-The TaiChi symbol represents the ever changing balance of energies that give form and motion to our universe.
+The flowing halves of the TaiChi symbol (Taiji Tu) depict the two basic creative energies of Yin and Yang which mark a critical phase in the manifestation of the universe.
+The Yin-Yang halves of the symbol represent the ever changing balance of energies that give form and motion to our universe.

-Examining the Taoist cosmology, we see a mix of constantly changing energies.
-These energies define our lives, from the material aspects to mental and emotional – it’s all energy.
-Everything is energy, this is a foundational principle of the Internal Arts.
-If we can understand our own interactions with the energies around us and train ourselves to live in harmony with those energies, then we have a path to a healthier more fulfilling life.
-A further aspect of that path is the concept of Wuwei – doing by non-doing.
-Wuwei is achieved by tracing the path from Taiji back to the source, to Wuji and beyond to the Tao itself.
-Another way to say this is that the path connects us to the consciousness of the universe.
+The mix of energies depicted in Taoist cosmology define our lives, from the material aspects to mental and emotional – it’s all energy.
+If we can understand our own interactions with the energies inside and around us, and train ourselves to live in harmony with those energies, then we have a path to a healthier more fulfilling life.
+The Internal Arts operate by reverse engineering the process of creation, teaching the practitioner to return to the stillness of Wuji and the Taiji state.
+When that state is reached we are capable of wuwei – doing by non-doing.
+Wuwei works in coordination with two other principles – ting (deep awareness) and song (release).
+Another way to say this is that the Tao path connects us to the creative consciousness of the universe.
 That path is what we study at TaiChi Arts.

 The physical side of things is easiest to understand.
 Make strong muscles, stretch to be flexible and have a full range of motion in your movements.
 Movement requires physical balance, which can be gained through practice of various body configurations.
 These things are easy to see and relatively straight forward to develop.

-The more difficult concepts come from the laws of quantum physics that underlie the internal arts.
+The more difficult concepts come from the laws of quantum physics that underlie the Internal arts.
 We generally begin to understand these concepts through Classical Chinese Medicine.
 What we learn is that the gross physical aspects are supported by very subtle energies.
 Taken a piece at a time, these subtle energies (qi and jin) may seem small compared to the physical force we can generate.
-However, when we learn to use all of these subtle energies, their cumulative effect is significant and they enhance (and even supercede) the use of physical energy.
+However, when we learn to use all of these subtle energies, their cumulative effect is significant.

 A traditional way of describing TaiChi Arts would be to say that it is about understanding the Tao – understanding and utilizing the energies of life.